klaeufer/ghedutils/README.md

 To accept pending invites:

     $ ~/bin/ghedutils/ghai
+    Found 2 more invites
+    Attempting to accept invitation 20284333...OK
+    Attempting to accept invitation 20286666...OK
+    Found 0 more invites

 To clone and/or pull matching repositories into current directory (based on simple substring matching):